palewire/django-calaccess-raw-data/example/toolbox/templates/toolbox/models.rst

 Database tables
 ===============

-A crosswalk between the tables published by California's Secretary of State and the models in this Django application.
+The tab-delimited database exports published by California's Secretary of State and loaded by this Django application.
 {% for group, model_list in group_list %}
 {{ group|capfirst }}
 -------